Request our manufacturing capability

 • FR-4

 A dielectric material is most frequently made up of fiber weave and epoxy resin (sometimes unwoven).
-These materials may be add an amount of ceramics to enhance the dielectric constant which are also known as PCB Substrate.
-Blind Buried Circuit offers wide range of dielectric materials which helps you in selecting the right substrate material considering the chemical properties, mechanical properties, and thermal properties of a PCB (Printed Circuit Board).
-If your design requires better thermal execution then we always recommend to go for a ceramic-based substrate.
+These materials may add an amount of ceramics to enhance the dielectric constant which is also known as PCB Substrate.
+Blind Buried Circuit offers a wide range of dielectric materials which helps you in selecting the right substrate material considering the chemical properties, mechanical properties, and thermal properties of a PCB (Printed Circuit Board).
+If your design requires better thermal execution then we always recommend going for a ceramic-based substrate.

 Different Properties of PCB Substrate:

-Dielectric materials deliver electrical insulation among the conductive layers.
-The properties of these dielectric objects (materials) notice the execution of a PCB under various operating conditions, such as high temperature and high frequency.
+PCB board material, also called Dielectric material, delivers electrical insulation among the conductive layers.
+The properties of these dielectric objects (materials) affect the execution of a PCB under various operating conditions, such as high temperature and high frequency.

 At Blind Buried Circuits, we generally classify the different properties of PCB substrate into the following;